-The above information is provided based on information received from certain applicants willing to share their registration information.
-However, Post believes other registration activities have been initiated (but not yet approved), but information related to these possible registration requests is not available.
+The above information is based on information received from certain applicants willing to share their registration information.
+However, Post believes other registration activities have been initiated (but not, yet approved), but information related to these possible registration requests is not available.

-Government Resolution #839 as amended, implemented starting from July 1, 2017, does not contain any reference to rules or procedures for stacked event registration.
+Government Resolution #839 as amended, implemented from July 1, 2017, does not contain any reference to rules or procedures for stacked event registration.
 So far, Rospotrebnadzor has developed some recommendations on the registration (for food) of stacked events (breeding stacks), which are similar to the rules adopted by the European Union.
 However, these recommendations have not been adopted by VPSS.
-Since 2016 VPSS intensified thorough testing of feed produced from imported soybeans, and regularly started finding traces of stacked events not registered in Russia.
+Since 2016, VPSS intensified thorough testing of feed produced from imported soybeans, and regularly started finding traces of stacked events not registered in Russia.
 The situation resulted in de facto suspension of imports of soybeans and soybean meal to Russia as the importer could not be reasonably assured the imported product would not contain an unregistered event.
-Reportedly, in the fall of 2016, major poultry producers in the Russian North and Northwest, (which usually purchased soybean meal from the company Sodrugestvo, a major importer and crusher) appealed to the Ministry of Agriculture and VPSS that their businesses would be jeopardized without this meal.
-MinAg/VPSS considered this "emergency" situation and agreed to allow Sodrugestvo (only) to sell soybean meal crushed from imported soybeans that could contain unapproved stacked events to these poultry companies (and only to these companies).
-This "exception" was originally granted from October 2016 to February 2017, and then was extended through December 2017.
-Ironically, Sodrugestvo received an approved registration of a stacked event for food use, which theoretically permits the importation of stacked soybeans (with the approved event), but only for food.
-Currently, Sodrugestvo imports the following GE soybeans from South America: 1) Genetically modified soybeans with the line MON87701 x MON89788, resistant to lepidopteran pests and resistant to glyphosate; Sodrugestvo registered this stacked line in 2016 with Rospotrebnadzor (food) and they've started safety feeding trials with Rosselhoznadzor to get a feeding registration on soybean meal.
+It is worth noting that Sodrugestvo received an approved registration of a stacked event for food use, which theoretically permits the importation of stacked soybeans (with the approved event), but only for food.
+Currently, only Sodrugestvo is permitted to import the following GE soybeans: 1) genetically modified soybeans with the line MON87701 x MON89788, resistant to lepidopteran pests and resistant to glyphosate; Sodrugestvo registered this stacked line in 2016 with Rospotrebnadzor for food use and with VPSS in February 2018 for feed use.
 The registration of stacked lines was possible since Monsanto had registered individual lines earlier.
-After registration of the GE soybeans, Sodrugestvo received registration for soybean meal with this line; 2) Soybeans genetically modified with the line 40-3-2, glyphosate resistant.
+After registration of the GE soybeans, Sodrugestvo received registration for soybean meal with this line; 2) soybeans genetically modified with the line 40-3-2, glyphosate resistant.